 - ¼ teaspoon ground ginger or 1 teaspoon freshly grated ginger

 - Optional garnish: sliced green onion, sesame seeds

 Coconut Sriracha Sauce

-- 3 tbsp lite mayo
+- 3 tablespoon lite mayo

-- 2 tbsp lite coconut milk
+- 2 tablespoon lite coconut milk

 - Combine marinade (soy sauce, vinegar, honey, ginger and garlic) in a large Ziploc bag with salmon filets.
 Refrigerate for ~30 minutes to let the flavors marry.